AbcSxyZ/bootstrap-studio-to-django-template/README.md

 # bootstrap-studio-to-django-template
 Convert a bootstrap studio file in a django (Jinja like) template.
+*Credit: Original idea coming from [lingster/django-bootstrap-studio-tools](https://github.com/lingster/django-bootstrap-studio-tools)*

 **Index**
 - [How it works](#how-it-works)